Taysiabee/programming-lightbox-master/README.md

 ## 2. Add proper Mark Up in HTML

-Make sure you have required meta tags and
+Make sure you have required meta tags and include proper indentation.